Dedicated to the Sacred and Immaculate Hearts

 Rosaries and Chaplets are truly HEART TO HEART gifts!

 I would have never guessed that I'd be making rosaries.
 The thought to do this kept coming to me for several months after a successful cancer surgery that was not certain I would survive.
 Each time, I gently pushed it away thinking it wasn't for me.
 Then one day I ordered a new rosary.
 It came with an extra Our Father bead and space.
 It was obvious that not only was this machine made, but no human even quality controlled it for errors.
-I mentioned the 'inkling' to my Pastor, of wanting to begin making and repairing rosaries.
-Before I knew it, he made up an ad for the weekly bulletin!
-With his kind encouragement and help, I began looking around for rosary parts ... and before I knew it, I was ordering enough for a small army!
+First thing in my head was, "GOODNESS!
+I can do better than THIS"!

 And so, it began!